TLP inflicts loss to PML-N in 13 constituencies

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-ISLAMABAD/LAHORE: Although the hardliner religious party Tehreek-e-Labaik Pakistan (TLP) could not win any seat in the new National Assembly, it has emerged as a major spoiler in the 2018 elections causing immense harm to Pakistan Muslim League-Nawaz (PML-N), which may have won at least 13 more seats with the help of TLP voters.
+ISLAMABAD/LAHORE: Although the hardliner religious party Tehreek-e-Labaik Pakistan (TLP) could not win any seat in the new National Assembly, it has emerged as major spoiler in 2018 elections causing immense harm to Pakistan Muslim League-Nawaz (PML-N) which may have won at least 13 more seats with the help of TLP voters.

 According to analysis of the election data by The News, the winning margin on at least 19 National Assembly constituencies was lesser than the votes obtained by TLP in that constituency.
 The party led by firebrand far-right scholar Khadim Hussain Rizvi has also emerged as the third largest party in Punjab with 1.9 million votes in the largest province of Pakistan.